vincentbernat/junos-mode/README.md

 ![Screenshot of junos-mode](screenshot.jpg)

-## Integration with Babel
+## Integration with org-mode and Babel

-It also comes with an integration with Babel.
+It also comes with an integration with org-mode and Babel.
 It uses a small Python helper to efficiently handle several parallel sessions asynchronously.
 This helper uses [Junos PyEZ](https://github.com/Juniper/py-junos-eznc).

     #+BEGIN_SRC junos :host alfred.exoscale.local
     system {